-5.9.4 Renaming an Assumption: rename_tac
+5.9.4 Renaming a Bound Variable: rename_tac

 When you apply a rule such as allI, the quantified variable becomes a new bound variable of the new subgoal.
 Isabelle tries to avoid changing its name, but sometimes it has to choose a new name in order to avoid a clash.
 The result may not be ideal: